MarinaWyss/are-you-a-cat/README.md

 The MLflow deployment server runs locally as a daemon process that will continue to run in the background after the example execution is complete.
 When a new pipeline is run which produces a model that passes the evaluation checks, the pipeline automatically updates the currently-running MLflow deployment server to serve the new model instead of the old one.

+##### Inference Pipeline

+This project primarily uses a Streamlit application for inference, but it contains a separate inference pipeline for testing as well.

 ##### Streamlit Application

 For inference, I have a simple Streamlit application that consumes the latest model service asynchronously from the pipeline logic.
 It will be linked here once it's ready.